-As he shares what it’s like to be president of Carthage Veterinary System (CVS), I expect him to be a little less hands-on, a figurehead behind a desk answering his phone all day.
+As he shares what it’s like to be president of Carthage Veterinary Service (CVS), I expect him to be a little less hands-on, a figurehead behind a desk answering his phone all day.
 But for Lower, what enables him to lead one of the largest veterinary systems in the world is his boots-on-the-ground approach to leadership and client relations.

 His colleagues say he leads this way because he genuinely cares about people.